sharefd/CRnode/README.md

 Provides administrators with the ability to manage user permissions and oversee platform activities.

 ### Article Management
-Allows users to view, create, and manage articles related to medical rounds and events.
+Allows users to view, create, and manage articles related to seminars, rounds, and events.